 Plans for the Death Star?
 Check.
 Attack on a Rebel base?
 Check.
 Trapping Leia, Han, Luke and Chewbacca?
 Check.
 Vader planned them all and pulled each plan off to a degree of perfection that only he could imagine.

 With all this to bear in mind, Vader still found the opportunity to have some downtime.
 In that space-age, Imperial egg thing that he spent his time in, he could wind down and forget about the stresses of work.
 Something that all good project managers know is how to manage their time effectively, and how they can utilise rest periods to prepare for what’s ahead.

-e-Careers offers qualifications in the most recognised project management methodologies.
-If you, like Vader, want to kick-start your project management career then we can help.
-Click here to find out more.
+e-Careers offers some of the most industry recognised qualifications for Project Management training, across a range of Project Management methodologies.
+If, like Vader, you want to kick-start your project management career, we can help.